- Movie Reviews

-Not recommended for children under 8 and parental guidance to 11 (scary and emotionally distressing scenes).
+Not suitable under 8; parental guidance to 11 (scary and emotionally distressing scenes).
 Parent caution: this film may be distressing to young children as well as older children who are sensitive to themes of parental separation and animal cruelty.

 This topic contains:

 |Children under 8||Not suitable due to scary and emotionally distressing scenes.|